simonwhelan/prequal/README.md

-# Seqfilter (Alpha release)
+# PREQUAL - A pre-alignment quality filter
-Written by Simon Whelan
+Written by Simon Whelan in collaboration with Fabien Burki and Iker Irisarri

-A program for finding sequencing errors in FASTA files.
+A program to identify and mask regions with non-homologous adjacent characters in FASTA files.
 The following is just the -h all option with some more description.
 This problem uses extensive code from [Zorro](https://phylogenomics.me/software/zorro/) and [PaHMM-Tree](https://github.com/marbogusz/paHMM-Tree) and is distributed under a GPL v3.0.
+Please see the manual for more detailed information about functionality and settings.

 ### Options affecting the core region and filtering:
 	-corerun X       	: X number of high posterior sites at beginning and end before